 Customer Centricity

-The Appleton Greene Corporate Training Program (CTP) for Customer Centricity is provided by Ms. Dickinson Certified Learning Provider (CLP).
+The Appleton Greene Corporate Training Program (CTP) for Customer Centricity is provided by Ms. Dickson Certified Learning Provider (CLP).
 Program Specifications: Monthly cost USD$2,500.00; Monthly Workshops 6 hours; Monthly Support 4 hours; Program Duration 12 months; Program orders subject to ongoing availability.

 Personal Profile

-Her service skills include: business strategy and business development, concept and product development, sales and marketing, strengthening company image, brand and organization as well as process development and management.
-Her commercial experience includes the following countries: US, UK, Germany, Sweden and France or more specifically NY, London, Berlin, Stockholm and Paris.
+Her service skills include business strategy and business development, concept and product development, sales and marketing, strengthening company image, brand and organization as well as process development and management.
+Her commercial experience includes the following countries: US, UK, Germany, Sweden, and France or more specifically NY, London, Berlin, Stockholm, and Paris.

-Some examples of personal achievements are developing innovative products/services, meeting customer needs and driving market demand.
-Effective marketing campaigns, enhancing brand visibility and improving sales conversions.
-Developed and implemented process improvements, reducing costs, increasing efficiency and enhancing product/service quality.
+Some examples of personal achievements are developing innovative products/services, meeting customer needs, and driving market demand.
+Effective marketing campaigns, enhancing brand visibility, and improving sales conversions.
+Developed and implemented process improvements, reducing costs, increasing efficiency, and enhancing product/service quality.

 (CLP) Programs